dotnet/orleans/src/Tutorials/Minimal-Orleans-Application.md

 ## Running the application
-At this point we should be able to run Host.
-A console should appear with a large amount of logging text, at the end it should look like this
+At this point we should be able to run the Host project.
+A console should appear with a large amount of logging text, and at the end it should look like this

 ![](../Images/MinimalOrleansApplication2.png)